pasqualino0815/retro-pingpong/README.md

 ## Introduction

-t my former employer I had to take care of a motivated student (9th grade)
+At my former employer I had to take care of a motivated student (9th grade)

 After showing him low level database optimisations with in-memory tables and some boring reporting I had to automate, I decided to create from scratch a game in 4 hours with him together, a cross-platform multiplayer game he could take home and show his friends and family 😊